How to Avoid Miscommunication in Business Text Messaging

 Avoid miscommunication in business text messaging

-Text messaging can empower your business, providing you pay attention to the type of content you're sending out and how it's likely to be perceived.
+Text messaging can empower your business, provided that you pay attention to the type of content you're sending out and how it's likely to be perceived.
+The smallest problem with text messages you send out can have catastrophic effects.

-Be conscious of the fact that you don't have access to facial expressions, emotional cues and body language.
-Only use text for purposes where a quick message will suffice, like promotional campaigns, simple customer service messages, alerts and certain types of internal communications.
+Be conscious of the fact that you don't have access to facial expressions, emotional cues, and body language, and can thus easily cause a text misunderstanding.
+Only use SMS for purposes where a quick message will suffice, like promotional campaigns, simple customer service messages, alerts, and certain types of internal communications.

 Learn more about business text messaging by browsing our blog.
 Then sign up for a free Messente account to try out our platform.